saikat/socket-logger/README.md

 Socket Logger: Real-time, JSON-parsable logging for [Socket.IO](http://github.com/learnboost/socket.io-node)
 ===============================================================

+The code is really simple and fairly trivial right now, but is enough for my immediate needs.
+See notes below for where I want to take it.

 By default, socket logger is a simple logger that you can use with your [Socket.IO](http://github.com/learnboost/socket.io-node)-based node server.

-This is very very early alpha software with an API that I definitely want to change.
-Eventually, you won't have to make any explicit log calls at all - socket-logger will just act as a middleware for your Socket.IO server and automatically log incomming connections and messages (something like how Connect or JSGI works).
-However, you should still have the ability to log whatever custom calls you want too.

 It's a little different from other loggers in that you can log not just connections and disconnections, but also each message.
-Also, the log format is not Apache Common Log Format, but instead a JSON-parsable format.
+Also, the log format is not Apache Common Log Format, but instead JSON-parsable strings.
+So, you log JS objects, not strings.

 The secret sauce of socket-logger is how easy it makes it to set up a web client that gets information about your server.
 Simply create a Socket.IO client that connects to your server with a specified auth token, and now your client gets JSON messages about all the socket connections and messages your server is handling.
 I'll have an example client up soon.